durangoretro/web/docs/hardware/keyboard.md

-# KeyBoard and Controller pad interface
+# Keyboard and Controller pad interface

 <figure markdown>
 ![Durango KeyBoard & Gamepad Board](../assets/img/keyboard.png)
 <figcaption>Durango KeyBoard & Gamepad Board</figcaption>
 </figure>

-Using the "Expansion connector" you can daisy-chain up to 16 devices; some peripherals may integrate several of these devices, like the **Keyboard and Gamepad controller** interface board.
+Using the "Expansion connector" you can daisy-chain up to 16 devices; some peripherals may integrate several of these devices, like the **Keyboard and Gamepad controller** interface board intended as standard.

 ## Gamepads